John V. Tunney: United States Senator

-In early 1970, Representative Tunney announced that he would seek the Democratic nomination for the Senate.
+In early 1970, Tunney announced that he would seek the Democratic nomination for the Senate.
 His announcement was followed by that of fellow congressman George Brown, Jr. Their primary battle turned into one of the most bitter in California history.
 One of the key issues was the military draft.
 While Brown and Tunney both questioned expanding U.S. involvement in Vietnam, Brown opposed a continuation of the military draft while Tunney favored it.
 This conflict gave incumbent Republican George Murphy an early lead in the polls.
 Murphy's staunch support for the Vietnam War hurt his campaign and as the general election approached, Tunney overtook him in the polls.
 The Murphy campaign suffered another setback when he underwent surgery for throat cancer, weakening his voice to a whisper.
 The Tunney campaign used his youthful appearance and high energy to contrast with the aging Murphy.
-His hairstyle and mannerisms drew comparisons to Robert F. Kennedy.
+His hairstyle and mannerisms drew comparisons to Robert F. Kennedy; New York Times praised Tunney for his "Kennedyesque, prize-fighter glamour" and "Kennedy-like accent and mannerisms", calling him "a swinger who wears his hair styled like a tight, furry helmet".
 Ultimately, Californians split their ticket in the 1970 midterm election, re-electing Republican governor Ronald Reagan and electing Democrat Tunney to the Senate.

+In the 1972 Democratic Party presidential primaries, John Tunney, described by New York Times as one of the best friends of Edward Kennedy, endorsed Edmund Muskie.
+This endorsement was a part of a larger effort by Kennedy to aid Muskie - K. Dun Gifford, a former member of Kennedy's Senate staff, agreed to join the Muskie organization in Massachusetts.
+Kennedy's decision to support Muskie was considered surprising, as George McGovern was considered to be ideologically closer to Ted Kennedy's views than Muskie.
+Media hinted that the vote of Kennedy could then be personal rather than ideological - Muskie was a Roman Catholic just like Kennedy and Tunney.
+The New York Times stated that "Mr. Tunney's endorsement is one of the most important Mr. Muskie has received since his Presidential campaign began"; Tunney was also considered as a possible running mate for Muskie in the event of Muskie's presidential nomination.